My take on 2016 SANS State of Application Security Report

 Vendors are now required to follow security policies

 In the 2016 survey, 40% of respondents have documented approaches and policies that third-party software vendors must adhere to, while in 2015, only 28% had any comprehensive vendor risk management program.

 It's getting tougher for vendors to be approved without security.
 I wrote about how security makes you money and mentioned that security is now part of the business.
 If you forget security, chances are you will lose all the (serious) RFPs.

-There are other findings in this report of course, but these are the ones that grabbed my attention as more 'not so obvious' points.
-There is another important finding that explains that the top challenge of security programs is the lack of skills or education, but this is expected, so no kudos for this finding.
+There are other findings in this report, of course, but these are the ones that grabbed my attention as more 'not so obvious' points.
+Another important finding explains that the top challenge of security programs is the lack of skills or education, but this is expected, so no kudos for this finding.

-Hope you have enjoyed and take your time to read the report and discover other interesting findings.
+I hope you have enjoyed it and take your time to read the report and discover other interesting findings.